Starting the engine

-When the engine is started the starter motor works until the engine is started or until its overheating protection triggers.
+The starter motor works until the engine is started or until its overheating protection triggers.

 If the engine fails to start after 3 attempts - wait for 3 minutes before making a further attempt.
 Starting capacity increases if the battery is allowed to recover.

 Always remove the remote control key from the ignition switch when leaving the car, and make sure that the key position is 0 - in particular if there are children in the car.
-For information on how this works - see Key positions.
+For information on how this works, see Key positions.

 The idling speed can be noticeably higher than normal for certain engine types during cold starting.
 This is done in order that the emissions system can reach normal operating temperature as quickly as possible, which minimises exhaust emissions and protects the environment.